 A significant 36 percent of gamers relied on private browsing or incognito mode of their browsers to keep their computers safe when playing online.
 Private browsing can prevent storing of cookies or halt trackers on some websites.
 However, this mode does not protect browsers against cyber-attacks.
 Neither does this mode make players “anonymous” online to prevent identity theft.

 Though players took steps such as installing anti-virus protection to keep their PCs safe, such steps don’t protect players on handheld devices.
 Most PC games today have accompanying mobile apps to extend gameplay on the go.
 Players may not undertake the necessary steps to protect hacking attempts and data theft on these devices.

 To adequately protect a device from cyber-attacks, cybersecurity experts recommend that gamers follow these steps:

 Experts strongly caution against reusing passwords between accounts.
 It might help gamers remember multiple passwords, but a hacking attempt on one account could compromise the security of all other accounts.
 It’s recommended to use unique passwords for each account.
 When resetting the password, always use a new one and never reuse an old password, even if it’s years old.

 Gamers should be cautious when interacting with unknown players on gaming platforms.
 Do not click on links sent via unknown accounts.

 Check Email Addresses

-To avoidphishing attacks and similar malware, gamers should be cautious when sending private information via email.
+To avoid phishing attacks and similar malware, gamers should be cautious when sending private information via email.
 Always check the email address to make sure it came from the gaming company.
-The support section for games usually have tips on how to verify emails from companies.
+The support section for games usually has tips on how to verify emails from companies.

 If the gaming company offers authentication options, such as two-step verification, it’s recommended to take full advantage.
 Verify your account with a mobile number if possible.